Is it Dangerous to Wear Hair Extensions?

 These extensions are semi-permanent and last between two and six months.
 In this technique, extensions are added to locks of hair using a loop or staple.

-An expert hairdresser should do this procedure.
+An expert hairdresser should carry out this procedure.
 It can cause heavy strain on the hair.

 Silicone and keratine